mswitek/GOI-test/README.md

 The map also includes historical Global Opportunity Index data, giving users the ability to track a country/region’s performance, starting 2017.
 While the variables have changed over time to keep up with the expectations of the investment community, the underlying purpose of the ranking has remained the same.

+The dot plots below the map provides users information on the distribution of ranking by countries' income level with the ability to highlight specific regions and countries.
+The boxes in the dot plots represent the confidence intervals for the distribution of ranking.
+Finally, the heat maps provide information on the 14 sub-categories of the GOI, with countries that rank first by each sub-category highlighted in dark green in the top left corner and countries that rank last highlighted in yellow in the bottom right corner of the heatmap.

 <a href="https://milkeninstitute.org/sites/default/files/reports-pdf/goi-white%20paper.pdf" target="_blank"> Link to the list of the variables. </a><br>
 <a href="https://claudelopez.com/ifm-team-mi/" target="_blank"> Link to the GOI reports and related work. </a>